 - How do regulations and rules in Georgia impact insurance pricing and how consumers might shop for coverage?

 - Centers for Disease Control and Prevention.
-"Sobering Facts: Drunk Driving in Georgia."
-Accessed March 10, 2020.
+"Sobering Facts: Alcohol-Impaired Driving State Fact Sheets."
+Accessed December 29, 2020.

 - Defense Manpower Data Center.
 "Military and Civilian Personnel by Service/Agency by State/Country."
 Accessed March 9, 2020.

 - Driving Laws.
 "DUI Laws by State."
 Accessed March 9, 2020.

 - Experian.
 "2019 Consumer Credit Review."
 Accessed March 3, 2020.